BAG-ERA/towdow/docs/DATA_MODEL_SPECIFICATION.md

 ### x-flowit-template (Required)
 A UID pointing to a "template" VTODO for this item.
 Allows FlowIt to replicate consistent fields, forms, or structures across tasks.

-### x-flowit-process (Required)
-A UID referencing the overarching "flow" (another VTODO where x-flowit-type = flow).
-Ties the current task to a parent flow or process pipeline.

 ### x-flowit-reversaltask (Optional)
 A UID referencing a "reversal" or "undo" task.
 If the current task triggers irreversible changes, the reversal task is how to revert it.